421 SW 6th Avenue, Suite 500, Portland, OR 97204

 Inclusionary Housing requires that all residential buildings proposing 20 or more units provide a percentage of the new units at rents affordable to households at 80% of the area median income (AMI).
-The City has defined additional regulatory options under the umbrella of this requirement, and all permit applications must include one of these options in their proposal, or pay a fee-in-lieu.
+The City has defined additional regulatory options under the umbrella of this requirement.
+Permit applications must include one of the options to provide affordable housing in their proposal, or applicants can opt to pay a fee-in-lieu at permit issuance.

 All permit applications are reviewed by the Portland Housing Bureau (PHB).
 PHB staff are available to assist in the various phases of the development, including permitting, closing, construction, lease-up, and operations.

 In buildings with 20 or more units, 15% of the units must be affordable at 80% AMI, except within the Central City and Gateway Plan Districts, where 20% of the units must be affordable.

 Applicants can elect to make 10% of units affordable at 60% AMI in buildings within the Central City and Gateway Plan Districts, or 8% of units for buildings in all other areas.

 Applicants can elect to build affordable units off-site in another new development (receiving site), separate from the multifamily development that is subject to the program requirements (sending site).

 Applicants can elect to designate affordable units in an existing building (receiving site), separate from the multifamily development subject to the program requirements (sending site).